jupath/Gulp-configuration-with-some-useful-plugins/README.md

-## Basic Gulp configuration with some useful plugins for ES6 and SASS projects
+## Gulp configuration with some useful plugins for ES6 and SASS projects

 [1) Minify JavaScript](https://www.npmjs.com/package/gulp-uglify/)
 ```bash